pluscloudopen/docs/content/en/docs/tutorials/zero-to-vm/_index.md

 ![screenshot of the source menu](./2023-04-24_16-19.png)

-Choose the "Ubuntu 22.04" image by clicking on the little "up" arrow at the end of the line.
+Choose the "**Ubuntu 22.04**" image by clicking on the little "up" arrow at the end of the line.
 As soon as you have clicked, the image is now listed under "Allocated"

 ![screenshot of the source menu with allocated Ubuntu image](./2023-04-24_16-22.png)